 The Bachelor of Global Studies is designed for those who aspire to be leaders in making social change, this course enables students to find creative ways to tackle challenges facing cultures and communities throughout the world.

 There are core units focusing on leadership development, a broad range of multidisciplinary electives, an overseas study component, a choice of three specialisations and the option of taking as part of a double degree course.

 The Bachelor of Global Studies is an interdisciplinary degree offering a choice of numerous electives.
-For example, students can take electives from history, communications, politics, sociology, human rights, criminology, languages or anthropology.
-This choice allows students to further tailor the degree to their interests.
+Choose from a wide range of electives to further tailor the degree to your interests, for example: history, communications, politics, sociology, human rights, criminology, languages or anthropology.

 If the iframe doesn't display correctly please click here to view the page in a new window.

 Click here for fees, entry requirements and intake information for domestic and international students.

 Major: 8 units (48 points) taken over 3 years.
 This is the area of study you choose to specialise in.